Mid-Century Modern: Campanelli House renovation

-This renovation of a mid-century ranch house in Framingham creates an open floor plan and strong exterior connections to better match the family’s lifestyle.
-Opening up the living room, dining room, and kitchen to one another creates a generous gathering area within this modest scale house.
+This renovation of a mid-century ranch house in Framingham creates an open floor plan and and strong connections to exterior.
+The open living room, dining room, and kitchen combine into a generous gathering area within this modest scale house.

-Custom built-in pieces are tailored to the family’s lifestyle and give a unique character to the multiple spaces.
-The living room area is anchored by a full wall custom bookcase that also includes a media console, closed storage and file cabinets, and a window seat.
-At the kitchen, the outer wall of the pantry is defined by a dark element of open shelving and a full-height magnetic wet-erase board for family artwork and school reminders.
-In the family room, the large-scale sliding barn door is also a oversized whiteboard for big drawings.
+Throughout the home, custom built-in casework tailored to the family’s lifestyle gives a unique character to the home.
+The living room area is anchored by a full wall custom bookcase that includes a media console, closed storage cabinets, and a window seat.
+At the kitchen, the dark accent wall of the pantry incorporates open shelving and a full-height magnetic wet-erase board for family artwork and school reminders.
+In the family room, a large-scale sliding barn door also serves as a oversized whiteboard.

 project information